Jack Dorsey says Twitter ‘has always tried to do its best’ ahead of sale to Elon Musk

 Questions have been raised about online safety on Twitter going forward, given Mr Musk’s belief in absolute free speech.

-Critics of the takeover have said the billionaire’s stance as a “free speech absolutist” could mean Twitter’s content moderation rules could be loosened and more controversial content would be allowed on the site.
+Critics of the takeover have said the billionaire’s stance as a “free speech absolutist” could mean Twitter’s content moderation rules are loosened and more controversial content is allowed on the site.

 Register for free to continue reading